Peoples Financial Services (PFIS)

 AI Analysis | Feedback

-Gerard A. Champi Chief Executive Officer
+Gerard A. Champi

-Gerard A. Champi assumed the role of Chief Executive Officer of Peoples Financial Services Corp. and its subsidiary, Peoples Security Bank and Trust Company, effective January 1, 2025.
-He has over three decades of experience in banking, including serving eight years as President and CEO of FNCB Bank.
-This leadership transition follows Peoples Financial Services Corp.'s merger with FNCB Bancorp, Inc., completed in 2024.
+Gerard A. Champi officially assumed the role of Chief Executive Officer of Peoples Financial Services Corp. on January 1, 2025.
+He brings over three decades of experience in the banking sector, including serving eight years as President and CEO of FNCB Bank.
+His appointment followed the successful merger of Peoples Financial Services Corp. with FNCB Bancorp, Inc., which was completed in 2024.

-James M. Bone, Jr., CPA Chief Financial Officer
+James M. Bone, Jr., CPA

-Thomas P. Tulaney President
+Thomas P. Tulaney

-John R. Anderson, III Chief Operating Officer
+John R. Anderson III

-John R. Anderson, III will transition from Executive Vice President and Chief Financial Officer to Chief Operating Officer of Peoples Financial Services Corp. and its banking subsidiary, Peoples Security Bank and Trust Company, effective March 31, 2025.
-He previously held the role of Chief Financial Officer for Peoples Financial Services.
+John R. Anderson III will assume the role of Executive Vice President and Chief Operating Officer for Peoples Financial Services Corp. and its subsidiary, Peoples Security Bank and Trust Company, effective March 31, 2025.
+Previously, he held the position of Executive Vice President and Chief Financial Officer for the company.

-Neal D. Koplin Senior Executive Vice President, Chief Banking Officer
+Senior Executive Vice President, Chief Banking Officer

 AI Analysis | Feedback